mozaik-association/mozaik/README.md

 -----------------------------

 - the follow-up of the members, supporters, politicians and representatives with a complete membership workflow and a fluent and performing communication
-- the follow-up of the electoral process from the setting up of the lists of candidates to the electoral results
-- the follow-up of the mandates including their renewal and the detection of suspicious holding multiple offices
+- the follow-up of the mandates including their renewal, their declaration and the declaration of their revenues
-- the follow-up of the membership fees and retrocessions
+- the follow-up of the membership fees
 - the definition of the state's structure and party's organisation

 Mozaik required the development of some extensions to the basis features:
 - advanced CRM: multi-email, multi-address, local address validation, multi-phone, multi-relationship between partners, management of duplicates, ...
 - dynamic distribution lists (complex expressions associated with static opt-in/opt-out lists based on a multi-model search engine) together with mass (mailing) features
-- online help (editable by power users), currently in French
-- SSO-type authentication method.

 Who can benefit from Mozaik ?
 -----------------------------